-LEVELS OF SERVICE WE WILL KNOW WE ARE CURRENT PERFORMANCE (WE PROVIDE) MEETING THE LEVEL OF SERVICE IF: resource vendors and available through e-book consortia shared the Library Management purchasing arrangements.
-System software.
-In 2017/2018, there were 3.1 items per Target: The number of resident. reference/lending items available is maintained at 3.0 per resident.
-At least 83% of library users are fairly or very satisfied with the public libraries, as measured through the annual The 2019 annual residents' survey showed residents' survey. us that 91% of library users were very or Target: 83% of library fairly satisfied, and 5% were not very users are fairly or very satisfied.
-Of residents, 74% were very or satisfied with the public fairly satisfied with our public libraries, libraries. and 5% were not very satisfied.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE The provision of access At least 83% of library users to a wide range of are fairly or very satisfied information relevant with the public libraries, as to the community's measured through the annual recreation and learning residents' survey. needs.
+The 2019 annual residents' survey showed us Target: 83% of library users are that 91% of library users were very or fairly fairly or very satisfied with the satisfied, and 5% were not very satisfied.
+Of public libraries. residents, 74% were very or fairly satisfied with our public libraries, and 5% were not very satisfied.
 This compares with 88% of users and 76% of residents being fairly or very satisfied in the 2018 survey, and 7% of users and 6% of residents who were not very satisfied.
 The main reasons for not being satisfied were Motueka Library being too small and in need of an upgrade, issues with free Wi-Fi access for visitors and dissatisfaction with library user charges.
 See Figure 27 User Satisfaction with Public Libraries on page 156.

-The provision of safe, welcoming, attractive and accessible library facilities for customers to access library services.

-Council library buildings provide adequate spaces to enable the delivery of quality library services as measured against the Library and Information Association of New Zealand Aotearoa (LIANZA) standard.

-Target 1: The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
+The provision of safe, Council library buildings welcoming, attractive provide adequate spaces and accessible library to enable the delivery of facilities for customers to quality library services as access library services. measured against the Library and Information Association The floor space of the Richmond and Takaka of New Zealand Aotearoa Libraries meet the LIANZA standard.
+The (LIANZA) standard.
+Murchison Library building at 160m2, is less than the 210m recommendation in the LIANZA Target 1: The Richmond, standard.
+Takaka and Murchison libraries floor areas are maintained at were maintained at their current size.